AbdulSyed05/Django-Blog/README.md

 - [Cloudinary](https://cloudinary.com/) was used to store the images.
 - [ElephantSQL](https://www.elephantsql.com/) was used to store the database.
 - [Grammarly](https://app.grammarly.com/) was used to check typography.
+- [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
+- [Cloudinary](https://cloudinary.com) used for online static file storage.

 ## Testing
 Important part of your README!!!